vtu81/ENDC/README.md

 2. then aggregate them together by voting to predict for the multiclassification task.

 Our ensemble framework could:
-- utilize the abstract interpretability of DNNs
+- utilize the abstract interpretability of DNNs,
+- outperform traditional ML significantly on CIFAR-10,
-- while being 2-4 orders of magnitude smaller than normal DNN and more >6 times smaller than traditional ML models
+- while being 2-4 orders of magnitude smaller than normal DNN and 6+ times smaller than traditional ML models,
 - furthermore compatible with full parallelism in both the training and deployment stage.

 Our empirical study shows that a narrow DNN chain could learn binary classifications well.
 Moreover, our experiments on three MNIST, Fashion-MNIST, CIFAR-10 confirm the potential power of ENDC. **Compared with traditional ML models, ENDC, with the smallest parameter number, could achieve similar accuracy on MNIST and Fashion-MNIST, and significantly better accuracy on CIFAR-10.**